 Equity taxes when you leave a company

-Job changes stop new vesting but past vests still need correct reporting. and options may expire soon.
+Job changes stop new vesting, but past vests still need correct reporting — and options may expire soon.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?